-- There is a blockage such that sperm production, although normal, cannot reach the ejaculate
+- Obstructive Azoospermia: Sperm is being produced in the testicles, but there is a blockage such that the sperm cannot reach the ejaculate.

 One important point concerning this diagnosis is that although no sperm are found in the ejaculate, there are often usable sperm found in the testis, as not all sperm that are made in the testis actually make it into the ejaculate.
 There is a “threshold” effect with sperm production, such that if production of sperm is high enough in the testis, then sperm “spill over” into the ejaculate.
 However, if that critical level of sperm production is not met, there may still be mature sperm in the testis that do not make it into the ejaculate.
 This concept is the basis for the statement that “sterility may beget fertility.”
 As an internationally recognized pioneer in managing this condition, Dr. Turek sees hundreds of men every year with this diagnosis and he offers a brief, thorough, state of the art evaluation for this problem.
 See also our information on low sperm count, oligospermia.